scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Manipulation of the Path-Selection Process {#manipulate-selection}

-SCION endpoints can select inter-domain forwarding paths for each packet, but the benefits of path selection comes with the risk selecting non-optimal paths.
+SCION endpoints select inter-domain forwarding paths.
 This section discusses some mechanisms with which an adversary can attempt to trick endpoints downstream (in the direction of beaconing) into choosing non-optimal paths.
 The goal of such attacks is to make paths that are controlled by the adversary more attractive than other available paths.

 In SCION, overall path selection is the result of three steps.
 Firstly, each AS selects which PCBs are further forwarded to its neighbors.
 Secondly, each AS chooses the paths it wants to register at the local Control Service (as up segments) and at the core Control Service (as down segments).
 Thirdly, the endpoint performs path selection among all available paths resulting from a path lookup process.